knowsuchagency/allauth-fetch/README.md

 The `AllauthClient` constructor accepts the following parameters:

 - `apiBaseUrl`: The base URL of the API.
 - `csrfTokenEndpoint`: (Optional) The endpoint to fetch CSRF tokens from.
-If provided, the client will automatically fetch a CSRF token before making non-GET requests.
+If provided, the client will automatically fetch a CSRF token before making a non-GET request.
 - `clientType`: (Optional) The client type, either `'app'` or `'browser'`.
 Defaults to `'browser'`.
 - `storage`: (Optional) A custom storage implementation for managing session tokens and CSRF tokens.
 If not provided, a default cookie-based implementation will be used.